ag0954/CSCI3916_HW5/README.md

-# Homework 4: Simple Movie Database/API utilizing reviews
+# Homework 5: Simple Movie Database and API for a Web Application

 In this assignment, I have constructed a simple API for a movie database that requires a sign up and login.
 You can create reviews and retrieve movie information with their respective reviews.
+There is also a web application attached that utilizes this API in order to use the functionalities of this project.

 This project was built using Node.js , Express, and Mongoose

 ## Author

 - Abraham Gutierrez
-- Due Date: 3/16/2025
+- Due Date: 4/20/2025

 ### Installing